Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 if(expression) statement
 ```

-Notice that the parentheses around the expression are mandatory; they’re part of the `if` statement, not part of the expression.
-Also note that the word *then* doesn’t come after the parentheses, as it would in some programming languages.
+Notice that the parentheses around the expression are mandatory; they're part of the `if` statement, not part of the expression.
+Also note that the word *then* doesn't come after the parentheses, as it would in some programming languages.

 When an `if` statement is executed. the expression in the parentheses is evaluated: if the value of the expression is nonzero—which C interprets as true—the statement after the parentheses is executed.
-Here’s an example:
+Here's an example:

 ```C
 if (line_num == MAX_LINES)